YinJC/uk-tex-faq/FAQ-compjobnam.md

----
-layout: page
-title: Comparing the ''job name''
+# Comparing the ''job name''
----

 The token `\jobname` amusingly produces a sequence of characters whose category code is 12 ('other'), regardless of what the characters